The Rohingya crisis: surviving in the camps of Cox’s Bazar

 Our impact

-The Rohingya families living in makeshift camps in the Cox’s Bazar region of Bangladesh face extremely difficult conditions.
-Many have experienced traumatic events and have an uncertain future.
+The Rohingya families living in makeshift camps in the Cox's Bazar region of Bangladesh face extremely difficult conditions.
+Many have experienced trauma and are uncertain about their future.

-Our emergency team is seeking to save as many lives as possible.
-Tdh has been present in Bangladesh for over 40 years.
-We are now helping Rohingya refugees in the camps of Cox’s Bazar with peri- and post-natal health, malnutrition prevention and treatment, hygiene and sanitation as well as psychosocial support for children seriously affected by the conflict in difficult-to-access areas.
+Our emergency team works tirelessly to save as many lives as possible.
+Tdh has been active in Bangladesh for more than 40 years.
+We are currently assisting Rohingya refugees in the Cox’s Bazar camps with maternal and child health services, hygiene and sanitation practices, and emotional support for children who have been significantly impacted by the conflict in hard-to-reach locations.

 Mother and child health